-Correctional Institution ("ISCI") that their hormone replacement therapy would be terminated or their dose would be lowered in preparation for HB 668's effective date of July 1, 2024.

-- 7. Upon information and belief, Defendants directed that, because of HB 668, Plaintiffs, and those similarly situated, would have all hormone therapy to treat gender dysphoria terminated beginning July 1, 2024. - 8.
+- 6. As a result of House Bill 668 ("HB 668"), medical staff employed by IDOC and/or Centurion have notified some Plaintiffs that their hormone replacement therapy will be terminated or their dose will be lowered in preparation for HB 668's effective date of July 1, 2024. - 7.
+Upon information and belief, at the direction of Defendants, Plaintiffs, and those similarly situated, will have all hormone therapy to treat gender dysphoria terminated beginning July 1, 2024 because of HB 668. - 8.
 IDOC contracts with Centurion to provide medical care for prisoners in state custody. - 9.
 IDOC is responsible for ensuring that medical care is provided to incarcerated individuals in accordance with constitutional standards. - 10.
 Defendants' withdrawal, denial, and/or reduction of medications prescribed to treat plaintiffs' serious medical needs based on a blanket ban and without any individualized medical determination, violates the Eighth Amendment to the U.S. Constitution's prohibition on cruel and unusual punishment. - 11.
 Plaintiffs seek injunctive and declaratory relief to remediate Defendants' violations of their rights and preserve their access to their gender-affirming medical care.